BlockchainCommons/GordianSeedTool-iOS/README.md

 * All Object Identity Blocks for Seeds now display the seed's master HD key fingerprint.
 It is 8 hex digits surrounded by square brackets: [1234abcd].
 * When printing an SSKR backup, you now have the option to print the seed's Notes field on the SSKR summary page.
+* Fixed an issue where sharing a string like an SSKR share to Messages resulted in a file containing the string being shared, instead of bare string.

 ### 1.3.3 (51)